Keka (2008 film): Production

-The film featured thirty-six newcomers including Sirivennela Seetharama Sastry's son Raja.
-The heroine was renamed Ishana by Teja after being unnamed by her family due to astrological reasons.
+The film featured 36 newcomers including Sirivennela Seetharama Sastry's son Raja.
+Bubbly was renamed Ishana by Teja although officially she is unnamed by her family due to astrological reasons.
 Initially Chennai-based Ilaiyaraaja was to compose the music but after Teja fell sick and couldn't shift between cities, he opted for Hyderabad-based Chakri.
-The film was shot in sixty days in Bangalore, Kolkata, Hyderabad and Rajasthan.
+The film was shot in 60 days in Bangalore, Kolkata, Hyderabad and Rajasthan.
 The film was simultaneously shot in Tamil as Manase Manase, but that version was never released.